 Just a few feet before her, part of the floor had collapsed.
 Below her was her father’s office, stained with a dried, brown substance not far from the door.
 Fresh mud and mildew had begun to creep across the carpet and walls, but she barely noticed.
 Instead, it was a glint of white that caught her eye.

-In the corner of the room, something stared back at her–a twisted, almost humanoid abomination without a face, with limp arms that seemed to hang lifeless as its knuckles rested on the ground.
+In the corner of the room, something stared back at her–a twisted, almost humanoid abomination pressing its faceless head against the hole.
 She backed up, heading down the stairs as the creature noisily followed from below.
 She tried desperately to block the image from her mind, but the hideous scraping of its dragging fingers kept it firmly in her head, until finally she turned and ran the last few steps and toward the door.

 It can’t be real, she thought.
 It can’t be.